City of Perry Department of Public Works

 Please go here to read about the ground breaking and some history about Perry obtaining a treatment plant.
 Further information will be posted here as it become available.

-The DPW is on-call around the clock to maintain the infrastructure that supports the daily life of the city's residents.
-The roads, water system, and public services in our community are managed with the highest consideration for quality, convenience and efficiency.
+The DPW is on-call around the clock to maintain the infrastructure that supports the daily life of City residents.
+The water system, streets and public services in our community are managed with the highest consideration for quality, convenience and efficiency.

-The DPW Headquaters is located at the end of Lamb St. just west of City Hall.
-Regular staff hours: 7 a.m. to 4 p.m. daily
+The Department of Public Works is headquartered at the southwest end of Lamb Street just west of City Hall.

-The City of Perry's water system has a 200,000 gallon storage tank and an average daily flow of about 210,000 gallons which increases higher during warmer weather.
-We monitor the water system daily to assure the highest quality of water possible, and to meet the standards set by the Department of Environmental Quality in the State of Michigan.
-Hydrants are flushed three time annually.
+The City of Perry's water system has a 200,000-gallon storage tank and an average daily flow of about 210,000-gallons which increases during warmer weather.
+The water system is monitored daily to assure the highest quality of water possible, and to meet standards set by the Michigan Department of Environmental Quality.

-The DPW has also tried to update its system of meter reading by adding time saving devices to your meter.
+Meter Reading has also been updated by adding time-saving devices to all water meters.
 This device allows the meter to be read from the road via radio transmission to a handheld computer.
-This process has allowed our staff to concentrate more time on regular maintenance and less time walking from door-to-door to read meters.
+This process has allowed staff to dedicate more time on regular maintenance and less time walking door-to-door to read meters.

 Water Quality Report 2008

 The City maintains a wood chip pile.
 Residents are welcome to have the wood chips.
-You can load your own chips or the City will load chips for $2.00 a bucket.
-Please contact the DPW to arrange times from 8am to 8:30am or 3:30pm to 4pm to pick up the wood chips.
+You can load your own chips or the City will load chips for you at $2 per bucket.
+Please contact the DPW to arrange an appointment between 8 a.m. and 3:30 p.m.

-Hydrant flushing is done 3 times annually.
-They are always flushed (if possible) during the 3rd week of the month.
-The scheduled months are April, July, and October.
+Hydrant flushing is done three times annually.
+When possible, hydrants are flushed the third week of the month, generally in April, July, and October.

 1. How do I get rid of my household trash?